 The 12 Best Books for New Managers

-Motivation, soft skills, and expertise are some of the most coveted aspects when you want to hire a new manager.
+Motivation, soft skills, and expertise are some of the most coveted aspects when you want to hire and train a new manager.
 However, some management skills aren’t intrinsic.
 Even if you have a great recruitment process, a solid onboarding program, or you hire from within, great managers aren’t forged overnight.
 Sometimes, supplemental help is necessary.

 That’s when you should peruse this list of the best books for new managers.
 Within the pages of these books, you can find invaluable information on how first-time managers can form leadership skills, become superb motivators, and coach a team to success.